 The Hard Money Myth

-Just because the loan to value is 65%, or in some cases it can be a little more, people think hard money lenders shouldn’t care about their experience level.
-They don’t think their down payment or credit should be important because if they default on their hard money loan, the lender gets the property for 65 cents on the dollar.
+If the loan to value is 65%, people think hard money lenders shouldn't care about their experience level.
+They don't think their down payment or credit should be important because if they default on their hard money loan, the lender gets the property for 65 cents on the dollar.

 If they were to return 4%, but promised to pay everybody else that contributed money to the fund, 6 to 8%, then they would lose a lot of money.
 The fund manager needs to make sure that they are consistently doing deals that are profitable.
-The big problem is that if a deal goes into foreclosure, the hard money lenders do not receive any interest so they are unable to pay their investors.
+If a deal goes into foreclosure, the hard money lenders do not receive any interest, so they're unable to pay their investors.
 Foreclosures can take a year or more, so even though they typically get their interest back, it is a very timely process.
 That is why hard money lenders do not want to go into foreclosure.

 If the property ends up in foreclosure but no one purchases the property at auction, the hard money lender become the owner.
 Then they would have to hire a company to renovate and take charge of putting the project into gear.
-What if the borrower did a bunch of unpermitted work?
-What if the work was done terribly?
+What if the borrower did a bunch of un-permitted work, or the work they did do was terrible.
 They would have to go back and redo everything.
 They could potentially lose money, even if they thought they were at 65 cents loan to value because value can be a tricky measure.
 I have some great videos on this.
 The idea is that sometimes you can use comparable sales and still be off on what the house actually sells for.

-Big myth debunked is this, Hard Money Lenders do not want it to go to foreclosure.
+Big myth debunked: Hard Money Lenders do not want it to go to foreclosure.

 Hard money lenders are going to try to mitigate or reduce their risk.
 They require borrowers to get some “skin in the game.”

 In addition to the down payment, they want you to have some real estate experience.
-Brand new real estate investors might have a problem obtaining hard money loans because inexperienced investors can make huge mistakes, and lenders don’t want to end up in foreclosure.
+New real estate investors might have issues obtaining hard money loans because inexperienced investors can make huge mistakes, and lenders don't want to end up in foreclosure.

 Another big concern of a hard money lender is your ability to repay.
-They might check your credit to see make sure you do not have an extremely low score, run a background check to see if you’re a convicted felon who stole millions of dollars from people, or check to see where your income is coming from because since you’re paying interest, they need to make sure you can afford the monthly payment.
+Most hard money lenders will run a credit check to make sure you do not have an extremely low score.
+They will also run a background check to see if you're a convicted felon who stole millions of dollars.
+Some will look into your income and financials to be sure you can afford the monthly interest payments.

 Pitfalls of Hard Money Loans

 Not only do you need the 10 to 20% down payment, you need to be able to afford monthly payments.
-You’ve got to be prepared for closing costs too, because they’re not going to pay for those either.
-Let’s say you’re getting a loan for $100,000.
-Theres a $3,000 to $5,000 origination fee on top of the normal closing costs, plus additional closing costs because there’s a loan involved.
-When considering getting hard money, you’ve got to have some money available.
+Hard money lenders do not pay for closing costs, so you are responsible for those as well.
+Let's say you're getting a loan for $100,000.
+On top of the normal closing costs, there's a a $3,000 to $5,000 origination fee plus additional closing costs because there's a loan involved.
+When considering getting hard money, you've got to have some money available.

 You also have to get great deals or, unfortunately, bigger down payments.
 If the as is value was $100,000 and that's what you're buying it for, and they agree to cover 70% AIV then you are responsible for the 30% downpayment.